Saint Gorazd: Life

-What happened to Gorazd afterwards is unknown.
-According to Prologue from Ohrid, a 19th century source written by Saint Nikolaj Velimirović, the students of Saint Methodius fled Moravia to escape the enmity of Wiching, a Latin Rite bishop from the Frankish Empire.
-Wiching took over the Moravian church with the blessing of the Pope and the new ruler of Moravia king Svatopluk I of Moravia.
+On those grounds, Wiching took over the Moravian church with the blessing of the Pope and the new ruler of Moravia king Svatopluk I of Moravia.
 The bishop was a staunch opponent of the Byzantine influences and accused the missionaries from Byzantium and their disciples of heresy over the filioque controversy and Byzantine-style observation of feasting days.
-According to Velimirović, Gorazd and the other disciples came to Bulgaria, where they established a monastery in Velitsa and later another monastery and a church in Ohrid.
+Followers of Cyril and Methodius were thus expelled from Great Moravia, and some of them (Clement, Naum, Angelar) fled to Belgrade, finding refuge in the First Bulgarian Empire.
+What happened to Gorazd is unknown.
+According to some later traditions (as reflected in the modern Prologue from Ohrid), Gorazd was among those disciples who fled to Bulgaria.

-Nonetheless, The Long Life of Clement of Ohrid does not mention Gorazd among the Saint Methodius disciples who fled to Bulgaria.
+Nonetheless, the main medieval source for those events, The Long Life of Clement of Ohrid, does not mention Gorazd among the Saint Methodius disciples who fled to Bulgaria.
 According to Dvornik, Wiching was likely unable to exile Gorazd, as he was of local noble origin and likely could rely on relatives to shelter him, although he too considers it likely Wiching held Gorazd in prison for some time.
 Dvornik speculates that, after his noble relatives secured his release, Gorazd possibly became a bishop either in Nitra or alternatively in Olomouc or somewhere in the lands of semi-independent Slavic nobles paying tribute to the Hungarians in southeastern Slovakia.

 A Polish calendar from the 14th century, the only Western medieval source mentioning Gorazd, confirms the feast of Saint Gorazd was celebrated in Wiślica and claims that the saint had indeed escaped Wiching but not to Bulgaria, but rather to Poland, where he found refuge among the Vistulans.

-The body of Gorazd is claimed to be buried in the town of Berat in Albania.
+Since the 19th century, the body of Gorazd is claimed to be buried in the town of Berat in Albania.